zramsay/eris-cli/docs/deprecated/genesis_updating.md

 ## Step 2: Edit the genesis.json

 How one does this depends on how one started the chain.
-If one started the chain by only using the default genesis.json, which happens when one does not do `eris chains start XXXXX --dir YYYYYYY` but rather does `eris chains start XXXXXXX` (without the `--dir`) flag, then you should edit the following file: `~/.monax/chains/default/genesis.json`.
+If one started the chain by only using the default genesis.json, which happens when one does not do `eris chains start XXXXX --init-dir YYYYYYY` but rather does `eris chains start XXXXXXX` (without the `--dir`) flag, then you should edit the following file: `~/.eris/chains/default/genesis.json`.
 If one started the chain with the `--dir` flag, then you would edit the `genesis.json` in the directory.

 ## Step 3: Turn the New Chain On

 ```
-eris chains start idiaminchain --init-dir ~/.monax/chains/idiaminchain/idiaminchain_full_000
+eris chains start idiaminchain --init-dir ~/.eris/chains/idiaminchain/idiaminchain_full_000

 ```